Now, you know what custom fields is and in the previous post, we stopped in the step “WordPress calls the

 wp_posts the table has plenty of columns to describe the post object.
 It’s similar to Term, Comment, or User.
 Take a look at the table, it has only necessary columns as the base and background information for most applications such as

 post_content.
 Out of that, which column saves the value of custom fields?

-There are none of the columns does that.
-WordPress doesn’t follow the normal way as my early mention.
-Instead, WordPress turns the table which has horizontal columns into vertical ones, so each custom field becomes one row.
+There are none of the columns do that.
+WordPress doesn’t follow the normal way as I early mention.
+Instead, WordPress turns the table that has horizontal columns into vertical ones, so each custom field becomes one row.
 At present, each row is not describing any object.
 They describe a specific attribute.